-But is the Nokia X something you should consider when buying an entry-level smartphones, leaving alone what it runs ?
+But is the Nokia X something you should consider when buying an entry-level smartphone, leaving alone what it runs?
 Has Nokia packed enough in this budget offering, making it worth your consideration?
-We take a look at all these question in our in-depth review of the Nokia X.
+We take a look at all these questions in our in-depth review of the Nokia X.

 - Excellent Build